Islam (Sunnis) 97.9%, non-denominational (1.8%), Christians and Jews 0.3%. (PEW, 2010)

 By a constitutional amendment (in February 2016), a maximum fine of one million dinars (€ 7,400) and a five-year prison sentence were provided for anyone who uses “compulsion or persuasion to convert a Muslim to another religion; or by using facilities of teaching, education, health, society, culture, education … or any financial means for that purpose.”
 Making, storing or distributing printed documents or audiovisual materials with the intention of: Shaking Muslim faith is also illegal and punishable by the same penalties.

-In 2016 the police arrested 83 Ahmadi Muslims for illicit religious activities (public prayer and religious books printing).
+The police arrested (2016) 83 Ahmadi Muslims for illicit religious activities (public prayer and religious books printing).
 In July, a court sentenced a Christian, Samir Chamek, to five years imprisonment for a Facebook posting made in 2015, when the court stated that it insulted the Prophet Muhammad.

-What is used for other religions is especially true for atheists.
+What is used for other religions is especially true for atheism

 In general, people who practice a belief other than Islam enjoy tolerance within society.
 Citizens who renounce Islam are, however, ostracized by their families and shunned by their neighbors.